marrlab/scifAI/docs/README.md

 # Jupyter notebooks

-Here you can find different examples of how `scifai` can be used for feature extraction and analysis of single cell images.
+Here you can find different examples of how `scifAI` can be used for feature extraction and analysis of single cell images.
 We used three publicly available datasets from:

 - Reconstructing cell cycle and disease progression using deep learning. https://doi.org/10.1038/s41467-017-00623-3